AM I TOO OLD

 You can participate in a race at any age between 50-90 but only if you have a good amount of experience to back you up.
 If you don’t have racing or motorcycle riding experience and still want to participate, you can go for a race with a speed limit.
 The reason we say you should not qualify for a proper race if you aren’t an experience holder is that you will have to go fast and that is not at all recommended at your age.
 Lastly, you need to wear complete safety gear first before taking on any race or ride.

-Generally speaking: An adult rider should never go wherever they like.
+Generally speaking: An adult riders should never go wherever they like.
 Period.
-They might want to go to the mountains, dunes, snowy places, rocky or muddy places, but all these places are a huge no-no for adult riders.
+They might want to go to the mountains, dunes, snowy places, and rocky or muddy places, but all these places are a huge no-no for adult riders.
 As mentioned before, aged riders do not have the reflexes as young riders.
 The above-mentioned places are great to ride motorcycles but only for young motorcyclists who can be in full control riding on such tough and uneven terrains.
 For older riders, places like paved roads, grasslands, forests, and parks are the go-to places for a lovely ride.

 What is the importance of safety for adults and how to ride safely?